drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_16.md

-# OR 3: Lesson Plan Lecture 16
+# OR 3: Lesson Plan Lecture 10
-## Evolutionary game theory 2
+## Finitely repeated games

 ### Aims of lecture

-At the end of this lecture students will be able to:
+At the end of this lecture students will be to:

-- Describe the connection between Nash Equilibria and ESS;
+- Describe infinetely repeated games
-- Obtain ESS and solve games against the field.
+- Obtain equilibria of repeated games

 ### Timeline

 #### Before the lecture

-- Online set of games?
-Quiz??
+- Students will have read the results from the prisoners dilemma tournament

 #### During the lecture

 - 0:5 mins

-    - VK: Recap.
+    - VK: Recap
-    - Students: Listen.

-- 5:15 mins

-    - VK: Discuss results from quiz about connection between ESS and NE.
-    - Students: Participate.
+    - Students: Listen

-- 15:30 mins
+- 20:30 mins

-    - VK: Lecture on connection between ESS and NE.
+    - VK: Lecture on Repeated games
-    - Students: Listen (recieve chocolat)
+    - Students: Listen

 - 30:35 mins

-    - VK: Group activity about playing against the field.
+    - VK: Discussion about types of tournaments and Axelrod's tournament
+    - Students: Listen

+- 35:40 mins

+    - VK: Lectures showing examples of finitely repeated games
+    - Students: Listen

+- 40:45 mins

+    - VK: Discuss effect of infinite repetition
     - Students: Participate

-- 35:45 mins

-    - VK: Lecture on playing against the field.
-    - Students: Listen

 - 45:50 mins